Configuring Bacularis#

 Note

-It is recommended to enable encrypted HTTPS connection with TLS certificates in the Bacularis Web and Bacularis API web servers.
+It is recommended to enable in Bacularis the encrypted HTTPS connection with TLS certificate.
 When the connection is unencrypted, Bacularis cannot guarantee security.
 The HTTP method in Bacularis should only be used for testing purposes.
 To see how to enable encrypted connection, please visit Enable SSL section.

 Bacularis API#